Lpaakh/Web-Design-Challenge/README.md

 ## Welcome to LPaakhMay's Web-Design-Challenge

-Click this [link](https://lpaakh.github.io/Web-Design-Challenge/landing.html) to view the website I created that explains and visualizes LPaakhMay's analysis.
+Click this [link](https://lpaakh.github.io/Web-Design-Challenge/landing.html) to view the website LPaakhMay's created that explains and visualizes her analysis.

 ### What is this?

-This challenge was a homework assignment from my Data Science and Visualization boot camp course through the University of California San Diego extension program, Trilogy.
-I was taught how to work with html, css and bootstrap, and then applied the rhetoric taught in the course by following a list of website requirements on a deadline the week after it was taught.
+This challenge was a homework assignment from LPaakhMay's Data Science and Visualization boot camp course through the University of California San Diego extension program, Trilogy.
+She was taught how to work with html, css and bootstrap, and then applied the rhetoric taught in the course by following a list of website requirements on a deadline the week after it was taught.

 ### How to use: